pcko1/robotic-arm/README.md

 The proposed inverse kinematics solution exhibits very promising results.

-Note: This project has been developed purely out of personal curiosity.
+#### This project has been developed purely out of personal curiosity.

 ## Arm Geometry
 <p align="center">